House joins Trump in declaring war on sanctuary cities

 "It is a simple principle that if you are going to receive taxpayer dollars from the federal government to keep people safe, that you have got to follow the law and keep them safe," Goodlatte told reporters Thursday.
 "That's the reason why we do that."

-But it unlikely the bills will pass the Senate.
+But it is unlikely the bills will pass the Senate.

 Kate's Law has been introduced before and failed to get the 60 votes needed to advance in the Senate last year.
 It did pick up three Democratic votes -- Indiana Sen. Joe Donnelly, North Dakota Sen. Heidi Heitkamp and West Virginia Sen. Joe Manchin -- but to pass the Senate, Republicans would need five more Democrats to join all Republicans in voting yes.